Leak suspect yearned to join military but then regretted it

 Teixeira was recently promoted to Airman 1st Class and assigned to the 102nd Intelligence Wing at Otis Air National Guard Base, where his job was listed as a cyber transport systems journeyman.

 Despite his relatively low rank, the technology position would have given Teixeira responsibility for maintaining computer networks with access to classified information.
-Teixeira was activated to active duty in October 2021, serving full time at the base, which is located on Cape Cod in Massachusetts.
+Teixeira began active duty in October 2021, serving full time at the base, which is located on Cape Cod in Massachusetts.

+Members of the Discord group described Teixeira as someone looking to show off, rather than being motivated by a desire to inform the public about U.S. military operations or to influence American policy.

+Without any evidence, some prominent people on the right have begun hailing Teixeira as someone who aimed to expose the Biden administration and prevent further U.S. involvement in the war in Ukraine.

+On Twitter, U.S. Rep. Marjorie Taylor Greene, using the wrong first name, posted that Teixeira was “white, male, christian, and antiwar.
+That makes him an enemy to the Biden regime.”

-The Discord member said he did not believe Teixeira leaked documents to undermine the U.S. government or for an ideological reason.
+The Discord member told AP he did not believe Teixeira leaked documents to undermine the U.S. government or for an ideological reason.

 “If I had to give a gauge on it, it would be more or less just some nerds wanting to glance over some stuff and compare and contrast and kind of have a little joke about it,” he said, adding that, ”At the end of the day, I mean we’re just trying to have a fun time.”